 Do you want to upgrade how your practice handles prescriptions?
 Look no further!
 Our point of care dispensing will meet your expectations!

 First Coast Health Solutions (FCHS) is a leading national provider of full-service in-office medication dispensing programs.
-We offer the most comprehensive medication dispensing programs & transparent billing management services in the country.
+We offer the most comprehensive medication dispensing software & transparent billing management services in the country.
 The medications utilized in our programs are pre-packaged & compliant with all CFR regulations and our programs provide doctors with a cutting-edge, but simple to follow, web-based dispensing system.
 Our priority is to promote the establishment of a medical environment that is fully compliant and delivers complete quality patient care.

 Alternatively, contact us in the way that best suits you: